 Bicameral Governance Under the Psla – Q+A Session

-Greg Harding, QC, Marion Haggarty-France and Jason Kully
+Greg Harding, KC, Marion Haggarty-France and Jason Kully

-Greg Harding, QC moderated a question and answer session led by Marion Haggarty-France and Jason Kully on bicameral governance under the Post-Secondary Learning Act.
+Greg Harding, KC moderated a question and answer session led by Marion Haggarty-France and Jason Kully on bicameral governance under the Post-Secondary Learning Act.
 The session featured a wide-ranging discussion including:

 - The importance of understanding bicameral and collegial governance as more institutions transition to this governance structure and as institutions contend with external and internal pressures.
 There was recognition that orientation for governance members, both new and old, is important and that opportunities where members can learn and understand the role of other bodies are vital.
 Informal learning opportunities and shared committees where members of the governance bodies can interact were identified as possibilities